uoscompsci/PRISONER/doc/tutorials.distribute.rst

 reproducibility goal as it falls on anyone wishing to replicate your study to manage their own instance of PRISONER.

-One way to simplify this is to distribute your experiment as a fork of PRISONER on GitHub, with your experiment-specific code added to the repository.
+One way to simplify this is to distribute your experiment as `a fork of PRISONER on GitHub` <https://github.com/uoscompsci/PRISONER>`_, with your experiment-specific code added to the repository.
 This has a number of advantages:

 * Your experiment is clearly bound to a specific release of PRISONER avoiding issues with mismatched versions